josegonzalez/chef-solo-cup/README.md

 ## DNS Integration

 Handle this within a recipe.
 Tooling to do this will only get it wrong.
 You can use `node[:box_name]` to figure out what the alias should be for the instance.

+## Referencing other nodes

+How do we simulate chef-server?
+The primary reason why you'd want to know of different nodes is to be able to write configuration files to services, datastores, etc. based upon the other nodes.

+Because we know the roles of other nodes, it may be possible to load up the json for each node within a `nodes` attribute in the `dna.json`.
+This can be dynamic and compiled once at runtime, then merged in.

+Potential issues:

+- Because you are provisioning new servers all the time, how do you notify old servers that the new ones are up?
+  * Could have a note after the commands that detects changes in the config - `up` and `down` change stuff by default, `update` can be detected as a change by hashing existing json against server json - and provides a note to the user to update all the instances as appropriate
+- DNS from new instances would be nice to have in other instances `/etc/hosts` file
+  * `chef-solo-cup bulk` might be able to toss a single `dna.json` at all the instances - as filtered by flags - so we can quickly run some recipes to update key infrastructure
+- No search capabilities, do not know inline what libraries are installed or packages etc.
+  * Your recipes should be clear as to what library is installed on what node, so then you can infer this based upon the box group.